How to Score Cheap Last Minute Flights to Save on Rising Travel Costs

 Having to up and leave last minute is stressful enough.
 Spending a little extra for travel insurance is, in many cases, totally worth the peace of mind you get from knowing your plans are protected.

-Granted, many airlines significantly loosened their cancelation & rescheduling policies to accommodate travel disruptions due to Covid-19, but travel insurance is still handy to have just in case of an emergency.
+Granted, many airlines significantly loosened their cancelation & rescheduling policies to accommodate travel disruptions due to the pandemic, but travel insurance is still handy to have just in case of an emergency.
 Plus, it usually won’t set you back too much.
 Every airline will have different policies, so be sure to check their individual programs to see if travel insurance is worth the cost.